 The form is necessary to determine family contribution and offer a financial aid package.
 All students seeking aid must file this federal form.

 Relying on yourself for support or aid.
 If you are independent, report only your own income and assets (and those of your spouse if you are married).
 Not living with your parents does not automatically classify you as an independent.
 An independent student is one of the following: at least 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents other than a spouse.
 (See also: Dependent)

 A student who has been accepted and is pursuing a degree at NUNM.

-Since NUNM considers 12 credits full time for undergraduate students, part-time undergraduate students must be enrolled for 6 credits per term (quarter).
-A graduate student is considered full time with 11 credit hours* (*depends on program of enrollment) and part-time with 5.5 credit hours per term (quarter).
+Since NUNM considers 12 credits full-time for undergraduate students, part-time undergraduate students must be enrolled for 6 credits per term (quarter).
+A graduate student is considered full-time with 11 credit hours* (*depends on the program of enrollment) and part-time with 5.5 credit hours per term (quarter).

 A legal document, the promissory note outlines the terms under which you’re borrowing money and an agreement that details how you are going to pay back the loan.
 Master Promissory notes are commonly seen with federal direct loan programs, alternative loans, and other loan programs.

 To be eligible to receive federal student aid, satisfactory academic progress toward a degree much be maintained.
 Details of NUNM’s Financial Aid Satisfactory Academic Progress Policy is available by accessing the above hyperlink.